-John D. Franchini is a partner in the New York office of Milbank, Tweed, Hadley & McCloy LLP and a member of the firm’s Global Corporate, Private Equity, Power and Energy and Latin American Practice Groups.
+John D. Franchini is a partner in the New York office of Milbank, Tweed, Hadley & McCloy LLP, the Practice Group Leader for the Global Corporate Group and a member of the firm’s Global Corporate, Private Equity, Power and Energy and Latin American Practice Groups.
 Earlier in his career, John was resident in Milbank’s Tokyo office.

 John represents corporations, private equity sponsors, hedge funds and their portfolio companies in investment, acquisition, recapitalization, disposition and fund-of-fund transactions.
 He also has significant transactional experience involving power generation and transmission assets, traditional infrastructure assets, midstream and downstream natural gas assets, and other power, energy and infrastructure projects.

 John’s most recent representations have been in connection with investments in U.S. wind, solar and geothermal projects, domestic and international gas-fired power plants, toll roads in Latin America, a Canadian airport passenger terminal and a subsea fiber optic cable between the U.S. and Brazil.